 - Fresh Ginger

-The colors of these pork kabobs photograph impressively and the flavors are even more amazing.
+The colors of these pork kabobs photograph impressive and the flavors are even more amazing.

 - 1 lb pork tenderloin cut into cubes